 This is where the driving tuition system really needs improving in my opinion.
 Very little emphasis is placed on mechanical knowledge and I think driving instructors really should be made to have to learn more about how cars work.

 I taught someone to drive once from the beginning and I always told them to do gas then clutch.
 Just before their driving test they said that they’d seen some videos online and people said you move off by using the gas before the clutch.

 I said well yes, that’s what I’ve always said.
 The pupil swore I’d never told them that when I’d been saying it from the beginning.
 Even more strange is that the video they’d watched was one of mine!

 It’s not always the instructors fault.
 Sometimes pupils just don’t listen and you can tell them something a hundred times and they’ll swear you’ve never said it before.

-I’ve a lot more to say about gas then clutch and I’ll be adding to this page soon.
-If you found this page useful I recommend you also read my page about clutch control.
+If you found this page useful I recommend you also read my pages on: